 This makes finding the resources required to integrate and maintain the data properly basically impossible and thereby reduces its value.
 Chin and Ember understood that, if they were to get the most out of their data, availability must be treated as a priority.

 "The challenge has more been in terms of provenance, i.e., where did the data come from and what has been done to that data in the meantime," Chin said.
 "Data quality has to be an important component of any effective data management system."

-Finding the right system was key for Chin and Ember Resources.
-They find that the key to proper data management is consistency.
+Finding the right system was key for Chin and Ember Resources, and they turned to Quorum Software.
+Through this partnership, they found consistency is the key to proper data management.

 "Too many companies try to chase new, shiny technology without taking care of the fundamentals," Chin said.
 "There is an overwhelming choice in terms of available platforms; the best approach is to pick one that works and stick with it for an extended period of time."